hawkw/seax/doc/book/background/influences.md

 % Influences

 > "If I have seen further, it is by standing on the shoulders of giants."
 >
-> --- Sir Isaac Newton, letter to Robert Hooke, February 5, 1676
+> &mdash; Sir Isaac Newton, letter to Robert Hooke, February 5, 1676